minio/docs/source/includes/linux/steps-upgrade-minio-deployment.rst

 Back Up Cluster Settings First
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc:`mc admin cluster bucket export` and :mc:`mc admin cluster iam export` commands to take a snapshot of the bucket metadata and IAM configurations respectively prior to starting decommissioning.
+Use the :mc:`mc admin cluster bucket export` and :mc:`mc admin cluster iam export` commands to take a snapshot of the bucket metadata and IAM configurations prior to starting decommissioning.
-You can use these snapshots to restore bucket/IAM settings to recover from user or process errors as necessary.
+You can use these snapshots to restore :ref:`bucket <minio-mc-admin-cluster-bucket-import>` and :ref:`IAM <minio-mc-admin-cluster-iam-import>` settings to recover from user or process errors as necessary.

 Check Release Notes
 ~~~~~~~~~~~~~~~~~~~